bioinfo-dirty-jobs/NGSBASE/index.md

 ### Acknowledgement

 I would like to say thank you to  Gianmauro Cuccuru for the great help.
-I would also say thanks to Daniel Nicorici for the time spend to discus with me on the fusion genes.

 ### Contributing